Bloody April

 2 April

 The game begins on the morning of 2 April.
-The weather is grim with heavy, low clouds at 4000′ that foreshadow a continuation of yesterday’s rain/snow, but only a week remains before the PBI is scheduled to go ‘over the top’, so into the air the RFC goes to gather information on the Germans and help the artillery destroy the enemy batteries.
-Rain soon comes, hindering the work, but also the ability of the German patrols who have trouble spotting the British aircraft reported to be in the area.
+The weather is grim with heavy, low clouds at 4000′ that foreshadow a continuation of yesterday’s rain/snow, but only a week remains before the PBI is scheduled to go ‘over the top’ so into the air the RFC goes to gather information on the Germans and help the artillery destroy the enemy batteries.
+Rain soon comes to hinder the work and also interferes with the ability of the German patrols who have trouble spotting the British aircraft reported to be in the area.

-The first encounter to go to the tabletop is between 25 Squadron (5x Fe2b) that is returning from a recon mission and is intercepted by Jasta 30 a couple miles from the lines. https://brawlfactory.net/2-april-17-a/
+The first encounter to go to the tabletop is between 25 Squadron (5x Fe2b) that is returning from a recon mission and is intercepted by Jasta 30 a couple miles from the lines.
+2 April 17, game a

-The second encounter of the morning comes as the rain turns to snow and involves a recon mission of 43 Squadron (4x Sopwith 1-1/2 Strutters) that is stalked from behind by the three undamaged aircraft of the earlier patrol from Jasta 30. https://brawlfactory.net/2-april-17-b/
+The second encounter of the morning comes as the rain turns to snow and involves a photo recon mission of 43 Squadron (4x Sopwith 1-1/2 Strutters) that is stalked from behind by the three undamaged aircraft of the earlier patrol from Jasta 30.
+2 April 17, game b

 8 April

 Today saw flights from two British Squadrons (43 and 8N) tangle with two German Jastas (11 and 30).
-The Brits were outnumbered ten to six (and twenty to nine in guns) but managed to concentrate their forces on the Huns. https://brawlfactory.net/?page_id=481
+The Brits were outnumbered ten to six (and twenty to nine in guns) but managed to put up a fight…for a while at least.
+8 April 17, game a